Historical & Modern Flutist

 Student Requirements

 Students will attend lessons prepared to learn and ready to demonstrate what they have worked on individually since their last lesson.
+Students will aim to master any content given between lessons to ensure progress.

 The student’s responsibility is to work at maintaining an open dialogue.
 If something is overwhelming, or uninteresting, or if the student is unsure of what the purpose of an exercise is, or confused as to what they should be doing, it is the student’s responsibility to communicate with the teacher.
 Music is a demanding discipline that requires not only mental and emotional flexibility but also physical coordination, left brain/ right brain cross interaction and layered concepts that build upon one another.
 Even with the best teachers learning a new set of skills can be frustrating, and ingraining skills to become second nature may be dull at times.
-I ask each of my students to keep an open mind and refrain from being “picky eaters,” please try something for a duration of time before deciding that a method or technique is not working for you, but please be open and honest with me throughout the process about it.
+I ask each of my students to keep an open mind and refrain from being “picky eaters,” please try something for a duration of time before deciding that a method or technique is not working for you, but please be open and honest with the instructor throughout the process about it.

 It is my responsibility as the instructor to create an atmosphere of openness in which the student can safely make mistakes and learn confidently.
 I will endeavor to communicate weekly practice expectations clearly, while respecting each student’s individual learning needs and pacing.